CITCOM-project/CausalTestingFramework/docs/source/index.rst

 enable causal inference.
 Each causal test case targets the causal effect of a specific intervention on the system under test--that is, a deliberate modification to the input configuration expected to produce a corresponding change in one or more outputs.

+If you have any questions about our framework, you can also reach us by [email](citcom-group@sheffield.ac.uk).

 .. toctree::
    :hidden:
    :caption: Home